MasterCloudApps-Projects/REST-gRPC-GraphQL/docs/restful-web-services.md

 However, some people argue that [minting new Media Types should be avoided][].

-### Content Negotiation
-Content negotiation is the process to selected the apropriate representation for a resource.
-It can be [Server-Driven Negotiation][] or [Agent-Driven Negotiation][]

-#### Server-Driven Negotiation
-Clients can use HTTP to tell the server about their preferences.
-Then the server uses their choices to select a representation.
-Please note, there is no standard algorithm for this.

-* [`Accept`][]: to specify a weighted list of the accepted media types, as in `Accept: text/html, application/xhtml+xml, application/xml;q=0.9, */*;q=0.8`.
-* [`Accept-Charset`][]: characters encodings accepted, as in `Accept-Charset: utf-8, iso-8859-1;q=0.5`.
-* [`Accept-Language`][]: specifies the accepted languages. `Accept-Language: fr-CH, fr;q=0.9, en;q=0.8, de;q=0.7, *;q=0.5`.
-* [`Accept-Encoding`][]: compression algorithms accepted. `Accept-Encoding: deflate, gzip;q=1.0, *;q=0.5`.

-Servers will return the selected values, as well as a [`Vary`][] header to tell a cache whether a new request is needed or not.

-#### Agent-Driven Negotiation
-Sometimes, it is useful to let the user agent (manually or through a script) selected the desired representation.
-And even though HTTP includes some important selection features (type, charset, language, encoding...), it still lacks of many other useful representations, for example, currency unit or distance unit.

-For all of the above, the _Agent-Driven Negociation_ was defined.
-In this case, the server will return a `300 - Multiple Choices` with a list of URIs for each representation.
-Note there is no standarized way to return the list of possible choices.
-Sometimes, subdomains, query parameters or URI extensions are used as a workaround.

 ## HATEOAS
 We want to leverage hypermedia turn our service into a states machine.
 The state is the resource itself.
 To change the state we will use hyperlinks.